panoply/syncify/readme.md

 The main purpose of Syncify is to watch, build, download or upload files to and from your local machine to Shopify store\s via API.
 Syncify supports file transformation capabilities like minification, path mappings, runs spawned processes in parallel and provides an intelligent queue-based sync approach.

-#### Theme Files
+### Theme Files

 Syncify uses built-in capabilities when handling snippets, templates, layouts, locales, configs and sections.
 Files using a `.liquid` or `.json` extension are considered **views** in Syncify.
 Content transformations like minification and path mappings are applied to these files types.

-#### Asset Pipeline
+### Asset Pipeline

 Syncify does not want to re-create or impede on developer preferences and tool appropriation when it comes to handling asset files.
 Build tools and bundlers specifically designed for processing different assets types can be spawned and run in parallel with Syncify `build` and `watch` instances.

-#### Asset Support
+### Asset Support

 Syncify provides wrapper support for handling SCSS, CSS and SVG files.
 These assets types can be transformed into theme snippets and processed together with build tools like [PostCSS](#) and [SVGO](#).
 When a `postcss.config.js` or `svgo.config.js` exists within a project, Syncify will consume them and generate output using their configurations.

 # Setup

 After installing you will need to configure a connection to your shopify store.
-In your `package.json` file you can define configuration within the `syncify{}` property.
+In your `package.json` file you can define configuration within via a `syncify` property.
 Syncify requires you provide either an admin API access token (recommended) or API Key and secret as credentials.

 <details>
 <summary>
-<strong>Access</strong>
+<strong>Authorize</strong>
 </summary>
 <p>

 You will need to create a [private app](https://help.shopify.com/en/manual/apps/private-apps) to obtain this information from Shopify.
-If you are coming from [Theme Kit](https://shopify.dev/themes/tools/theme-kit) you might be able to port those settings but it is recommended that you generate access information specifically for usage with Syncify.
+If you are coming from [Theme Kit](https://shopify.dev/themes/tools/theme-kit) you might be able to port those settings but it is recommended that you generate API access information specifically for usage with Syncify.

 **Steps:**